 “Ain’t doin’ me no good now.

-I picked up the guitar and started playing ‘A Friend of the Devil.’
+I pick up the guitar and start playing ‘A Friend of the Devil.’

 ‘Got two reasons why I cry away each lonely night,

 The first one’s named Sweet Anne Marie, and she’s my hearts delight.

 The second one is prison, babe, the sheriff’s on my trail,

 And if he catches up with me, I’ll spend my life in jail.’

 Writer(s): Jerry Garcia, Robert C. Hunter, John C. Dawson

 Vic’s face lights up, “Ya boys are on the run, ain’tcha?”

 “Cain’t say, puts y’all in harm’s way.
 We’ll leave before there’s any trouble.”